Aktualisiert: 20. Aug.

-When we're out in nature, we look for suitable stones that would do the job.
+When we're out in nature, we look for some clean stones that would do the job.

 Most of our stones come from inside big forests outside Berlin.
 Far away from roads and fields, to avoid pollution and pesticides.

-When we make a batch of fermented vegetables, we always put a portion of that into glass jars.
-Those glass jars are our showcase pieces and they end up either on our show window, or on our special shelf inside our "dining room".
+When we make a batch of fermented vegetables, we always put a portion of them into glass jars.
+Those glass jars are our showcase pieces ,and they end up either on our show window, or on our special shelf inside our "front room".